|

 works great as long as the spread between short- and long-term rates

 doesn’t shrink too much.
-A narrowing spread could pressure profit margins.
+A narrowing spread, which could happen in a

 Like conventional mutual funds, closed end funds do not pay income taxes on amounts